armpit6969/CSE6250_Project/GAT_Implementation/README.md

 # Graph Attention Networks (GAT) for Node Classification

-This repository contains the implementation of the **Graph Attention Network (GAT)**, designed for node classification tasks on graph-structured data.
+This directory contains the implementation of the **Graph Attention Network (GAT)**, designed for node classification tasks on graph-structured data.
 The project replicates the experiments from the paper ["Graph Attention Networks"](https://arxiv.org/abs/1710.10903) by Veličković et al. The implementation supports the **Cora**, **Citeseer**, and **Pubmed** citation network datasets, providing a reproducible pipeline for training, evaluation, and visualization.

 ## Features
 - Full implementation of GAT with multi-head attention and LeakyReLU-based self-attention.